Gwantu

 Gbantu (Gwantu) is the Sanga Local Government Area headquarters, in southern Kaduna state in the Middle Belt region of Nigeria.
 It is also the Gwantu Chiefdom headquarters.
 The town has a post office, with a postal code 801.

+Climate Condition

+The Gwantu two has to season which are the raining and Cold Seasons. the town lays on latitude 90 15' North and Longitude 80 27' 12" East.